 Distance Vector Multicast Routing Protocol (DVMRP) is a routing protocol for IP multicast packets.
 It is described in RFC 1075 as an interior gateway protocol (IGP) within a multicast domain and is derived from Routing Information Protocol (RIP), which is suitable for use within an autonomous system.
 DVMRP uses the Internet Group Management Protocol (IGMP) to exchange routing information with other routers.
 It operates via a reverse path flooding technique in which it sends a copy of received IGMP message (containing routing information) out through each interface except the one at which the message arrived.
 By using flooding technique, the DVMPR may not scale very well in some network topologies.
 DVMRP creates a routing table with route entries that map between multicast group (IP address) and source address.
 The purpose of DVMRP is to keep track of the return paths to the source of multicast datagrams.
-DVMRP router dynamically discovers their neighbors by sending neighbour probe messages preriodically to an IP multicast group address that is reserved for all DVMRP routers.
+DVMRP router dynamically discovers their Neighbors by sending Neighbor probe messages periodically to an IP multicast group address that is reserved for all DVMRP routers.

-To enable DVMRP on EHG76XX, you first need to configure at least two VLAN interfaces, set all relevant parameters for the interfaces such as IP addresses, enable IGMP mechanisms, and enable IP Routing.
+To enable DVMRP on EHG76XX, you first need to configure at least two VLAN interfaces, set all relevant parameters for the interfaces such as IP addresses, DVMRP VLAN and enable IP Routing.
 We present these steps in detail as follows:

-Add at least two VLANs in 802.1Q VLAN menu as described in Section 2.13.2.1.
+Add at least two VLANs in 802.1Q VLAN menu as described in Section 2.14.2.1.
 Figure 2.88 shows examples of three VLAN settings which are named vlan10, vlan20, and vlan30.
 Note that this is only for illustration.
 For each VLAN, you need to set the Name and VLAN identifier (VID).
 Then, select one or multiple Member Ports from the list for that VLAN.
 For Tagged Ports, you can select one or multiple ports from the list or leave it empty when you do not want to add VLAN tag to the outgoing packet (the packet will assume the native VLAN number).
 Note that you can select multiple ports from the list by selecting desired ports while holding the Ctrl-key.
-Finally, click Add/Modify button to add a new entry to the upper table in Figure 2.88.
+Importantly, all the configured VLAN ports should to be removed from the DEFAULT member port list.
+Finally, click Add/Modify button to add a new entry to the upper table in Figure 2.88